Vkpro55/AgriVisionFrontend/README.md

 ![Screenshot (461)](https://github.com/user-attachments/assets/3e83a536-2287-4f15-8812-4d492486775c)

 ## Profile Modal
+-A modal pop-up is implemented for viewing user profiles.
+Displays user details in a visually appealing modal.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.